scotthavard92/Zendesk-Help-Center-Export-Scripts/README.md

 With `pip` installed, it is easy to install the necessarry libraries.

 1. Go to the command line.
-2. Run `pip install pandas`.
-3. Run `pip install requests`.
+2. Run `pip install requests`.
-4. Download the scripts contained in this repository.
+3. Download the scripts contained in this repository.
-5. Edit the components in the script!
+4. Edit the components in the script!
 Most important are the Zendesk credentials.
-6. Navigate to the directory where the script is located (for example, if it were located on the desktop, run `cd /users/yourname/desktop`).
+5. Navigate to the directory where the script is located (for example, if it were located on the desktop, run `cd /users/yourname/desktop`).
-7. Run `python articleid.py` (or whatever script you are running).
+6. Run `python articleid.py` (or whatever script you are running).
-8. The .csv file with the list of article titles, article id's, etc. will be created in the current directory.
+7. The .csv file with the list of article titles, article id's, etc. will be created in the current directory.

 ### Notes